dnmfarrell/jp/README.md

     - dup: copies the value on the top of the stack making it the top two entries
     - count: replaces the stack with a count of stack entries
     - ++: concat strings, arrays or objects on the stack into one value
+    - collect: appends every stack entry to an array
     - keys, values: pop an object off the stack and push one key/value for each member
     - pairs: pop an object off the stack and push an object pair for each member
     - k: lookup the value of a given key in an object